Price T Rowe Associates Inc. MD Sells 2,300 Shares of Murphy USA Inc. (NYSE:MUSA)

 Murphy USA Increases Dividend

-The business also recently disclosed a quarterly dividend, which was paid on Wednesday, March 1st.
+The company also recently disclosed a quarterly dividend, which was paid on Wednesday, March 1st.
 Shareholders of record on Tuesday, February 21st were given a dividend of $0.37 per share.
-The ex-dividend date was Friday, February 17th.
 This is an increase from Murphy USA’s previous quarterly dividend of $0.35.
 This represents a $1.48 annualized dividend and a yield of 0.61%.
-Murphy USA’s dividend payout ratio (DPR) is 5.27%.
+The ex-dividend date was Friday, February 17th.
+Murphy USA’s payout ratio is currently 5.27%.

 About Murphy USA